MicrosoftDocs/windows-itpro-docs/windows/deployment/volume-activation/volume-activation-windows.md

 - Determine the monitoring and reporting needs in the organization.
 - Install and configure the tools required to support the methods selected.

 Keep in mind that the method of activation doesn't change an organization's responsibility to the licensing requirements.
-All software used in an organization must be ensured it's properly licensed and activated in accordance with the terms of the licensing agreements in place.
+Ensure that all software used in an organization is properly licensed and activated in accordance with the terms of the licensing agreements in place.

 ## Related content